geo-mak/interconnect/README.md

 # Interconnect

-High performance remote procedure call protocol.
+High performance inter-process communication protocol.

 > **⚠️ This project is in early development stage.**